lehins/RockAnts/Writeup.md

 # Stage 1

+Create a grid from nests and grid spec

+# Stage 2

+* Abstract the same pattern as in previous stage

+* Drawing different hexagons

-Write a function that will create an image with a grid of hexagonal cells.
+* Write cellDrawer that will create an image with a grid of hexagonal cells.

+# Stage 3

+* Draw a grid on the image.

+* Write `zoomWithGridD` and `zoomWithGrid`

+# Stage 4

+* Initialize colony

+* Draw colony on the grid image

+# Stage 5

+* Make a worker move

+# Stage 6

+* create a cycle and produce an animation